Fake Reviews on Trustpilot

 Ignored, Dismissed, and Let Down by Trustpilot

-Despite providing detailed evidence to Trustpilot and inviting them to test our search features, the fake review was not removed.
+Despite providing detailed evidence to Trustpilot and inviting them to test our search features, this fake review was not removed.

-I then opened a formal dispute so Trustpilot could investigate.
-In the outcome email, I was told the review would remain, as their policy allows users to leave feedback even if they've only visited a website and have not made a purchase.
+I then opened a formal dispute to enable Trustpilot to investigate.
+In their outcome email, I was told the review would remain, as their policy allows users to leave feedback even if they've only visited a website and have not made a purchase.

-A week later, I contacted Trustpilot a third time via their main Help Centre, once again explaining that I couldn't challenge the decision because of the missing link.
+A week later, I contacted Trustpilot a third time via their main Help Centre, once again explaining that I couldn't challenge their decision over this fake review because of the missing link.
 Again, I received no response.

-Having disputed the decision over the fake review, I was told the decision was being upheld.
+Having disputed the decision over the fake review, I was told it was being upheld.

 We Fully Support Authentic, Genuine Feedback

-Although disappointed by Trustpilot’s refusal to remove this malicious review, the reality is that options for collecting customer reviews are limited, and Trustpilot remains one of the most widely used platforms.
+Although disappointed by Trustpilot’s refusal to remove what is clearly a fake review, the reality is that options for collecting customer reviews are limited, and Trustpilot remains one of the most widely used platforms.

 For Google to find a specific product on our website, several factors must be in place.
-We would have to stock the item, the search would have to include the exact wording used in our product listing, and it would also have to include the term "Stone Mania UK", because we're not the only company called Stone Mania who sells rocks and minerals.
+We would have to stock the item, the search would have to include the exact wording used in our product listing, and it would also have to include the term "Stone Mania".

 That level of persistence, from someone who just happened to find us online, has never shopped with us before, and lives in another country, so shipping would be considerably more expensive, is highly unlikely.

-There are hundreds, if not thousands, of crystal websites in the U.S., many offering free domestic shipping.
-Yet despite being so desperate to shop with us, they made no attempt to use live chat or email to ask for help.
+There are hundreds of crystal websites in the U.S., many of which offer free domestic shipping.
+Yet despite being so desperate to shop with us, this user made no attempt to get in touch with us to ask for help.

-And Trustpilot believes this was based on a genuine experience.
+Yet Trustpilot has repeatedly stated they believe this review is based on a genuine experience.

 In reality, the person who wrote this review did so with malicious intent.
-They wanted to damage the reputation of our business, but knew they couldn't claim to have made a purchase, because we would have been able to prove that wasn't true.
+For reasons known only to them, they wanted to damage the reputation of our business, but knew they couldn't claim to have made a purchase, because we would have been able to prove that wasn't true.
 So they created this story about not being able to find something on our website.

 How Common Are Fake Reviews?

-Unfortunately, fake reviews are very common and a widespread problem across the internet.
-Many businesses purchase positive reviews to boost their credibility and attract new customers.
+Fake reviews are very common and a widespread problem across the internet.
+Many businesses buy positive reviews to boost their credibility and attract new customers.

 It's not unusual on websites that have only been trading for a few years to have thousands of five-star reviews, numbers that simply don’t make sense.

 For a small specialist business, receiving that volume of reviews is extremely unlikely.
-Most people don’t write reviews unless they’ve had an extraordinary experience, positive or negative, and unsolicited reviews are rare, except on marketplace platforms like eBay and Etsy.
+Most people don’t write a review unless they’ve had an extraordinary experience, positive or negative, and unsolicited reviews are relatively rare, except on marketplace platforms like eBay and Etsy.

 Trustpilot’s Own Reviews Tell a Story